ihedvall/mdflib/README.md

 ## Building

-The project uses CMAKE for building.
-But mdflibrary_test_net is a Visual Studio build.
+The project uses CMAKE for building except for the MDF C++/CLI assembly that uses the Visual Studio vcxproj build approach.

 The following third-party libraries are used and needs to be downloaded and pre-built.